1. What's the principal purpose of PTSD Resolution?

 5. What about cost?

-Resolution provides this treatment free of charge to the sufferer when donations are available, and is continually seeking donations to pay for treatment for more ex-service people suffering these symptoms - many of whom may have been out of work for a considerable period of time.
+Resolution provides this service free of charge to the sufferer, and is continually seeking donations to pay for treatment for more ex-service people suffering these symptoms - many of whom may have been out of work for a considerable period of time.

-A single treatment programme costs PTSD Resolution an average of £600: this sum is considerably less than almost every other form of private treatment currently available for PTSD, which often involves residential care.
+A single programme costs PTSD Resolution an average of £600: this sum is considerably less than almost every other form of private therapy currently available for PTSD, which often involves residential care.

 6. Is there a therapist in my area?